sinkovit/Spatial-ecology/README.md

 #### 2.1 Requirements

-1. [RStudio](https://posit.co/products/open-source/rstudio/?sid=1) 2025-05-* (other versions will probably work also)
+1. [RStudio](https://posit.co/products/open-source/rstudio/?sid=1) 2025-05* (other versions will probably work also)

 #### 2.2 Setup

 1. Download and install RStudio on your machine
-2. Download our code.
+2. [Download our code](https://github.com/sinkovit/Spatial-ecology).
 The main branch contains the last stable release and the dev branch contains work-in-progress.
-3. Run the bin/app.R in your RStudio
+3. Start the RStudio software and run our bin/app.R file
 4. RStudio should automatically pull in the packages our application needs.

 ### Support